Theory of Purna Buddhism

 Although all the five types of Zen (Chan) help to understand the mind, some are superficial and others are deeper.
 This model of Purna Buddhism has been validated by many spiritual masters of the contemporary Zen such as Master Seung Sahn Soen-sa.

 The sixth model of Purna Buddhism or Purnayana was undertaken by the Nyingma School that belongs to the Vajrayana.
-This School has a system whose creation has been influenced by the Buddhist tantras of India, the Daoism, the Chan Buddhism of Zongmi, the Shamanism, the Eastern Christianity and the Shivaism.
+This School has a system whose creation has been influenced by the Buddhist tantras of India, the Daoism, Zongmi’s Chan Buddhism, the Shamanism, the Eastern Christianity and the Shivaism.
 However, its tradition says that the origin of its teachings is atemporal and mythological, not only because it was taught by symbolic figures in ancient times, but also because this system is cosmic, by appearing in every space and time of the Universe, since it is based on the energy of the primordial and eternal Buddha, -or immutable light (samantabhadra)- that transcends all duality.
 The tantric scheme of Nyingma proposed nine Vehicles (Yanas) of Buddhist Spirituality:

 - Kriyayoga (Kriyatantrayana)